antmicro/bluetooth-dijkstra-pathfinder/README.md

 of this project is nRF52840 Dongle with Zephyr RTOS.
 For now it is tested on Renode platform.

+Default Dijkstra graph used in zephyr version is:
+(1)    2   (2)

+   1       3

+(1)    0   (2)

+In brackets are distances between nodes and without brackets are nodes addresses.
+This information is contained in graph.c file in initialization function.

 File init.resc contains script for Renode platform.

 Project is still work in progress and I am also just learning Zephyr RTOS.